 The complaint also names former CEO Markus Braun, the company’s current and former chief financial officers, and several other corporate officers of the German company, who allegedly were involved in “drafting, producing, reviewing and/or disseminating” false and misleading statements about the company’s financial condition.
-The company’s German auditor, Ernst & Young LLP, was also named as a defendant.
+The company’s German auditor, Ernst & Young GmbH, was also named as a defendant.

 The plaintiffs allege that Wirecard, which offered Internet payment and processing services, overstated its cash balances by falsely claiming $2.1 billion of cash in a trust account account—roughly a quarter of its consolidated balance sheet.
 On June 18, the company announced that “no sufficient audit evidence could be obtained” of cash balances on trust accounts in the amount of $2.1 billion.